muxinc/mux-stats-google-ima/README.md

 # Mux-Stats-Google-IMA

-This pod was created with `pod lib create`

 ## Development

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
 Then open